voice-chat-ai

 -p 8000:8000 \

-π Access the Application URL: http://localhost:8000
+🔗 Access the Application URL: http://localhost:8000

 To remove use:

-docker stop voice-chat-ai
+docker stop voice-chat-ai-cuda

-docker rm voice-chat-ai
+docker rm voice-chat-ai-cuda

-docker build -t voice-chat-ai .
+docker build -t voice-chat-ai:cuda .

 On windows docker desktop using wsl - run in windows

-docker run -d --gpus all -e "PULSE_SERVER=/mnt/wslg/PulseServer" -v \\wsl$\Ubuntu\mnt\wslg:/mnt/wslg/ --env-file .env --name voice-chat-ai -p 8000:8000 voice-chat-ai:latest
+docker run -d --gpus all -e "PULSE_SERVER=/mnt/wslg/PulseServer" -v \\wsl$\Ubuntu\mnt\wslg:/mnt/wslg/ -v %cd%\elevenlabs_voices.json:/app/elevenlabs_voices.json --env-file .env --name voice-chat-ai-cuda -p 8000:8000 voice-chat-ai:cuda

-- Rename the .env.sample to
+Rename the .env.sample to .env

 # Conditional API Usage: